Interview

 that they all must be considered happening when you sit for a tattoo.

-Nothing in the interview is true.
+Nothing in the interview that is true.

 https://www.facebook.com/EADV.org/videos/564852857012968/